Identifying Preferences when Households are Financially Constrained: Application: Estimating Preferences using Spanish Data

-We observe that the data based prediction for the average risk premium lies within the set valued prediction.
+In Figure \ref{eqp} we observe that the data based prediction for the average risk premium lies very close to the set valued predictions based on the different estimates.
 Moreover, shutting down frictions and heterogeneity delivers a counterfactual prediction for a weakly negative risk premium.
-What this implies is that had we not accounted for incomplete markets and the possibility of trading constraints across assets, in order to match the observed premium, parameter estimates would have to be severly distorted.
-This consists of indirect evidence of the relevance of incomplete markets for the equity premium puzzle \citep{10.2307/1832056,MEHRA1985145,10.2307/1815722}.
-Several mechanisms have been considered as potential resolutions to both the risk premium and the risk free puzzle e.g. uninsurable income risk and borrowing constraints, limited asset market participation and transaction costs among others (\citet{10.1162/003355302753399508,10.1086/340776,10.2307/2138860, AIYAGARI1991311})\footnote{See also the role of non-time separable preferences \citep{doi:10.1111/j.1540-6261.2004.00670.x, RePEc:eee:moneco:v:24:y:1989:i:3:p:401-421}, lower tail risk \citet{NBERw11310} and misperceptions in returns \citep{10.1257/000282803321947407}.}, and yet results are sensitive to the particular model setups, parameterizations and wider implications (see e.g. \citet{4137daa05d1449ddbf4171960bde2680,10.1257/jep.23.1.193} for a review.).
+What this implies is that had we not accounted for incomplete markets and the possibility of trading constraints across assets, in order to match the observed premium, parameter estimates would have to be severely distorted.

-The above results use the minimum amount of restrictions implied by incomplete markets and borrowing constraints and yet they show that these frictions are both qualitatively and quantitatively important.
-Notice also that these results hold despite accounting for external habits in consumption, which have also been proposed as a potential resolution of the equity premium puzzle \citep{10.2307/2937698}.